sebdah/automated-ebs-snapshots/README.rst

 Configuration file
 ^^^^^^^^^^^^^^^^^^

 Create a configuration file anywhere on you file system.
-If parameters for `access-key-id` and `secret-access-key` are not specified, the instance's IAM role will be used instead.
+If parameters for access-key-id and `secret-access-key` are not defined, the instance's IAM role will be used instead.
 ::

     [general]